19hours/sg-statutes/Acts/Limited Partnerships Act.md

 (b) any person who was a general partner of the firm as a general partner of the limited partnership until he has notice of the registration of that person as a limited partner of the limited partnership.

-(4) Subject to section 36(3) of the Partnership Act and subsection (6), where a person deals with a limited partnership after a general partner of the limited partnership becomes a limited partner of the limited partnership, he is entitled to treat that partner as a general partner of the limited partnership until he has notice of the registration of that partner as a limited partner of the limited partnership.
+(4) Subject to section 36(3) of the Partnership Act (Cap.
+391) and subsection (6), where a person deals with a limited partnership after a general partner of the limited partnership becomes a limited partner of the limited partnership, he is entitled to treat that partner as a general partner of the limited partnership until he has notice of the registration of that partner as a limited partner of the limited partnership.

 (5) Registration of a firm as a limited partnership under this Act shall be notice of such registration as to persons who, before the date of such registration, had no dealings with the firm.

 (6) Registration of a person as a limited partner of a limited partnership under this Act shall be notice of such registration as to persons who, before the date of such registration, had no dealings with the limited partnership or the firm which subsequently became the limited partnership.

+[UK LPA, s.
+5]

 ### Manner and particulars of registration